supa2/Automaton/Home.md

  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_servo.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_servo.hpp)

-#### Atm_step state machine
+#### Atm_step component

-A step sequencer state machine.
-Create up to 8 steps which all trigger other machines via triggers or callbacks.
-Step patterns available: linear (default), sweep and burst.
+A step sequencer component.
+Create up to 8 steps which all trigger other components via triggers or callbacks.
+Step patterns available: linear (default) and sweep.
 The linear pattern can be driven forward or backwards on different triggers.
 Use two steps in linear mode to create a flip-flop or toggle effect.

 Links: [docs](The-step-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_step.cpp),
  [hpp](/tinkerspy/Automaton/blob/master/src/Atm_step.hpp)

-#### Atm_timer state machine
+#### Atm_timer component

-Simple state machine that provides standard timing event functionality.
+Simple component that provides standard timing event functionality.
 Configure interval and number of repeats.
-Can be controlled via the message queue.
-Fires a callback or triggers an event on a different machine when the timer runs out.
+Can be controlled via events.
+Fires a callback or triggers an event on a different component when the timer runs out.
 Create timers of up to 136 years.

 Links: [docs](The-timer-machine),
  [cpp](/tinkerspy/Automaton/blob/master/src/Atm_timer.cpp),